Information-Theoretic Privacy in Distributed Average Consensus: Extended Privacy

-In this section, we present an extension of Theorem~\ref{thm:perf} for the case when $\C$ is a vertex cut, by relaxing our definition of $\C$-privacy to $(\C, \, \H)$-privacy below.
-Here, the set $\H$ is a subset of $\V \setminus \C$, i.e. we are now interested in privacy of some of the honest agents instead of all honest agents.
-(Apart from $\H$, all other notations remain the same.)
+In this section, we present an extension of Theorem~\ref{thm:perf} for the case when $\C$ is a vertex cut, by relaxing our definition of $\C$-privacy to $(\C, \, \H)$-privacy as follows, where $\H$ is a subset of $\V \setminus \C$.
+Apart from $\H$, the notation remains unchanged.\\